Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Password generator

-• Autocomplete and autologin
+• Autofill and autologin

 • No corporate offers